Learning Low-Complexity Autoregressive Models via Proximal Alternating Minimization: Model Identification via Lyapunov Penalty

-We are interested in the scenario when the time sequence data is scarce but the steady-state nonsequence data is readily available.
-This situation arises in several applications~\cite{huasch09,huasonsch10,huasch11,gupbar08,lozabeliuros09} including identification of cancer expression networks~\cite{gupbar08} and gene regulatory networks~\cite{lozabeliuros09}.
-In this case, Huang and Schneider~\cite{huasch11} propose to use the Lyapunov penalty
+We are interested in the scenario when the time sequence data is scarce but the steady-state nonsequence data is readily available~\cite{huasch09,huasonsch10,huasch11,gupbar08,lozabeliuros09}.
+In this case, Huang and Schneider~\cite{huasch11} propose the Lyapunov penalty as a regularization term

-as a regularization term.
-They show that the Lyapunov penalty in conjunction with least-squares may improve the accuracy of the estimation.
-Since the covariance matrix $P$ is unknown in practice, we approximate it by using the sample covariance
+They show that the Lyapunov penalty helps improve the accuracy of the estimation~\cite{huasch11}.
+Since the covariance matrix $P$ is unknown, we replace it by the sample covariance

 where $\{z^i\}_{i=1}^N$ is the steady-state nonsequence data.
 The identification problem with the Lyapunov regularization can be expressed as

-where $\rho$ is a positive coefficient that balances the estimation error between time sequence and nonsequence data.
+where $\rho$ is a positive coefficient that balances the estimation error between the sequence and the nonsequence data.

 \tc{black}{Huang and Schneider study~\eqref{eq.hs11} and show that the Lyapunov penalty improves the solution quality.
 However, there is no guarantee that the solution of~\eqref{eq.hs11} is stable (i.e., spectral radius of $X$ is less than 1).
 We next incorporate stability constraint into~\eqref{eq.hs11}.}